How to Talk About Your Invention Before It's Protected.

 A detailed disclosure in a provisional patent application can establish a priority date for patenting your invention for a period of one year.
-However, 1) a provisional application serves only as a reservation, it cannot be enforced in any way and 2) the definition of "invention" excludes information in the public domain.
-The result is that what actually ends up being covered in an issued patent (which may or may not have started as a provisional patent app) is much less than most inventors think.
+However, 1) a provisional application serves only as a reservation and cannot be enforced; 2) at the idea stage an invention is rarely developed enough to have details that could be claimed in a future patent ; and 3) the definition of "invention" excludes information in the public domain.
+The result is that what actually ends up being claimed as priority in a provisional patent application or covered in an issued patent is much less than most inventors think.

 The best way to protect your invention at an early stage is to use all of the tools available to the extent that you can.
 There are many trade-offs and no perfect solution.
 But a great strategy to employ throughout your product's life cycle is to disclose information strategically.
 This might mean never patenting your secret stuff, but instead following the example of Coca Cola and keeping the magic formula in a vault.